mtikekar/advanced_bsv/README.md

 ### Arbitrary number of arguments

 We would like an `add` function with two or more number of arguments.
-We'll choose a similar strategy as for variable number of arguments.
+We’ll choose a similar strategy as for variable number of arguments.
 The only difference is that the base case is now a function with two arguments.
 Making a similar table as before:

 |Normal form|Curried form|Type of `add(x1, x2)`|
 |:----------|:-----------|---------------------|